 Knife: you never know when you're going to have to cut something - or someone - in the field.
 As such, Lift-Ticket always carries a blade with him on the job, which can be used to inflict Edged Attack damage in melee, or to cut through items of up to Incredible (40) m.s.

 Sidearm: while he's a combat helicopter pilot, Lift-Ticket knows that he may have to get more personal now and then.
-He can use this pistol to inflict Typical (6) Shooting damage in a single shot, or Good (10) Shooting damage in a semi-automatic burst of lead.
+He can either discharge one round from this pistol to inflict Typical (6) Shooting damage, or fire a three-round burst to inflict Good (10) Shooting damage.

 Tomahawk: it's sometimes hard to picture Lift-Ticket outside one of these heavily armed helicopters, as he's served at the stick of one for most of his time as Joe - and the team has made use of them for quite a few years.
 The Tomahawk is expanded upon in its own description.